llingg/docs-opmanual_developer/book/opmanual_developer/30_benchmarking/05_opmanual.md

     TODO: at the moment Hat and Pi not detected!
 Figure out why.

   * When the Docker Container has finished, visit: `http://BOTNAME.local:8082/config` and download the .yaml file with your information in the name.
-  * Place the .yaml file within the _data/BenchmarkXY_ folder of your behaviour_benchmarking repository.
+  * Place the .yaml file within the _data/BenchmarkXY_ folder of your behaviour-benchmarking repository.
   * Furthermore, set up your own [autolab fleet rooster](https://docs.duckietown.org/daffy/opmanual_autolab/out/autolab_fleet_roster.html)